You know that pivot table is one of the most important tools to analyze and summarize data.

 - Click OK.

-And, if you want to apply the rule on all cells, just select “all values” from the drop-down list.
+If you want the rule to apply to all cells, select “all values” from the drop-down list.

 3. Conditional Formatting in a Pivot Table Based on Another Cell

-In the below pivot table, you need to apply data bars.
-But here is a twist: You have a target value in a different cell and you need to apply data bars comparing to that target value.
+In the pivot table below, you need to apply data bars.
+But here is a twist: You have a target value in a different cell, and you need to apply data bars to compare it to that target value.

 Here are the steps you need to follow.